microsoft/psi-samples/Samples/HoloLensSample/README.md

 hands.Right.Write("Hands.Right", store);
 ```

+Note: The visualizer for hand tracking data is defined in `Microsoft.Psi.MixedReality.Visualization.Windows`.
+Follow the instructions for [3rd Party Visualizers](https://github.com/microsoft/psi/wiki/3rd-Party-Visualizers) to add this project's assembly to `PsiStudioSettings.xml` in order to visualize hands in Psi Studio.

-Here's an example visualization in Psi Studio of streams persisted by the "Bees Demo":
+Here's an example visualization of streams persisted by the "Bees Demo":

 ![Bees Demo Visualization](Images/BeesDemoPsiStudio.png)